Jorge Rafael Videla: Later life and death

 Following the election of President Néstor Kirchner in 2003, there was a renewed widespread effort in Argentina to show the illegality of Videla's rule.
 The government no longer recognized Videla as having been a legal president of the country, and his portrait was removed from the military school.
 In 2003, Congress repealed the Ley de Punto Final, which had ended prosecutions for crimes under the dictatorship.
 In 2005, the Argentine Supreme Court ruled that the law had been unconstitutional.
 The government re-opened prosecution of crimes against humanity.

 On 6 September 2006, Judge Norberto Oyarbide ruled that the pardons granted by President Menem were unconstitutional.
 On 25 April 2007, a federal court struck down Videla's presidential pardon and restored his convictions for human rights abuses.

 He was put on trial on 2 July 2010 for new charges of human rights violations relating to the deaths of 31 prisoners who died under his rule.
 Three days later, Videla took full responsibility for his army's actions during his rule, saying, "I accept the responsibility as the highest military authority during the internal war.
 My subordinates followed my orders."
 On 22 December 2010, the trial ended, and Videla was convicted and sentenced to life in prison.
 He was ordered to be transferred to a civilian prison immediately after the trial.
 In handing down the sentence, judge María Elba Martínez said that Videla was "a manifestation of state terrorism."
-During the trial, Videla had said that "yesterday's enemies are in power and from there, they are trying to establish a Marxist regime" in Argentina.
+During the trial, Videla said that "yesterday's enemies are in power and from there, they are trying to establish a Marxist regime" in Argentina.